 Can Pregnant Women Use Henna?

-Henna (Lawsonia inermis) is a small tropical bush that produces red dye.
-This natural dye is native to North Africa and the Middle East, and has been used for cosmetic and medicinal purposes for over 9,000 years, though it's use is fairly new to the western world.
+Henna (Lawsonia inermis) is a small tropical bush that produces a red dye.
+This natural dye is native to North Africa and the Middle East, and has been used for cosmetic and medicinal purposes for over 9,000 years, though it's used is fairly new to the western world.
 Henna has a multitude of uses, including as a temporary tattoo and as a natural hair dye.

 Is Henna Safe to Use During Pregnancy?

 When applied to the surface of the skin or as a hair dye, henna is generally safe for use during pregnancy.
 Henna should be avoided if you or any of your current children have any of the following conditions:

 - G6DP Deficiency

 - Any condition which affects your blood system or immune system

 Select your dye carefully, and make sure that the dye you are using is 100% natural henna.
 Natural henna stains the skin orange, red, brown, cinnamon, brick, chocolate, or coffee, and can last about one to four weeks.
 Safe and natural henna does not come in black color.